dannyboy849/Full_YOLOv11_Tutorial/Docker_Installation/Docker_Image.md

 > Unable to find image 'nvidia/cuda:12.0-base' locally
 ```

-This is an issue as you might guess.
-Fear thou Not!
+This is an issue as you might guess, but fear thou not!
 We have a solution!
 ```bash
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2404/x86_64/cuda-keyring_1.1-1_all.deb
 sudo apt install ./cuda-keyring_1.1-1_all.deb